WiktorB2004/XChat-C--/README.md

 ### Client Authentication

 - Users must provide their credentials (username and password) to log in to the chat application.
-- Upon successful authentication, users gain access to the chat interface.
+- Upon successful authentication, users gain access to the chat interface inside specified network.
 - Incorrect credentials result in authentication failure, with appropriate error messages displayed to the user.

 For more details on authentication, refer to the server and client source code.